pixlie/pixlie.com/src/content/post/compiling-pixlie-ai-0-1-2-on-macos.md

 ---
 _Update: 2 Mar, 2025_

-Some people have reported that the above steps are not enough and it still throws the error ``linking with `cc` failed``.
+Some users have reported that the above steps are not enough and it still throws the error ``linking with `cc` failed``.

 If you're facing this error after making the above changes, please make sure you are using a fresh/reloaded terminal environment and take the following steps: